 You make buttermilk by churning cream.
 The cream is then separated into butter solids and the buttermilk.
 So, it is essentially the sour liquid you find when making butter.
 It is a fermented or cultured dairy product because the cream is typically left to sour for up to eight hours.

 Traditionally, buttermilk was made by leaving milk to sit for an extended period of time in order for the cream and milk to separate.
 Lactic acid producing bacteria in the milk causes fermentation, making the butter churning process possible.
 The fat from the fermented cream has a lower pH level and condenses more easily than fresh cream.
 This acidity also helps to prevent potentially harmful microorganisms from developing, which in turn lengthens the shelf-life of buttermilk.

-I used to make my OWN buttermilk!
+I used to make my OWN buttermilk.
 I got store bought buttermilk with active cultures.
 Then I’d mix some 2% or whole milk with some buttermilk and let it sit in a dark cupboard at room temperature.
-Sounds crazy!
+Sounds baffling!

 But in about a day, you’d have super fresh buttermilk.
 I’m not a vegan myself, but I know most people have a family member or friend that is a vegan.

-Anyway, the active cultures do their thing and produce some lactic acid.
+Anyway, active cultures do their thing and produce some lactic acid.